Velocity-Gamestudio/guess-the-plane/README.md

 ## 🤝 Contributing

 Suggestions, feedback, and contributions are welcome.
-Feel free to open an issue or submit a pull request.
+Feel free to email us at velocitygamestudio@outlook.com or submit a pull request.

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](LICENSE) file for details.

 ---

 <p align="center">
-  Made with passion for aviation and gaming ✈️🎮
+  Building the future of gaming ⚡🎮
 </p>